Summer – a season of relaxing, vacations, and fun. It can also be costly if you aren’t intentional with your money.

 Best Ways To Save Money In The Summer

 Our summer seems to be getting shorter every year.
-I am not sure if it is because we are getting older and busier or if the warmer season is scientifically getting shorter.
+Is it because we are getting older and busier, or is the warmer season scientifically getting shorter?

-I do know that we are always trying to cram as much fun into the summer as we can while simultaneously trying to relax and enjoy the warmer weather.
+I know that we are always trying to cram as much fun into the summer as possible while simultaneously trying to relax and enjoy the warmer weather.

-The last thing that I would ever want is to spend so much money on the fun that it would put a cloud of stress and anxiety over our family because we spent too much money.
+The last thing I would ever want is to spend so much on fun that it would put a cloud of stress and anxiety over our family because we spent too much money.

-So let’s find some ways to save money this summer while still making those amazing memories!
+So, let’s find some ways to save money this summer while making those unforgettable memories!

 1. Skip day camps.

-Get together with other moms in the neighborhood and ut on a soccer camp.
-Ask a Highschool soccer player if he or she would like to volunteer their time and come one day to run drills and chat about soccer.
+Get together with other moms in the neighborhood and put on a soccer camp.
+Ask a high school soccer player if they would like to volunteer their time and come one day to run drills and chat about soccer.